heimskr/game3/README.md

 Thanks to Fayabella again for her farmland and cotton tiles as well as the fabric sprite in `/resources/items/custom.png`, in addition to a lot of other spritework.

-Thanks to [190n](https://github.com/190n) for their work on the resource embedding system.
+Thanks to [190n](https://github.com/190n) for their work on the resource embedding system (since removed).

 Sprites in `/resources/items/franuka.png` were made by [Franuka](https://twitter.com/franuka_art) and are not governed by this project's license.